MykalMachon/mykal.codes/www/src/content/posts/hot-dog-renaissance.md

 location: 'University of the Fraser Valley'
 photos:
   - url: 'https://res.cloudinary.com/mykalcodes/image/upload/v1675549095/Mykal%20Codes/PXL_20230203_205337133.MP.jpg'
-    alt: 'A large oil-on-canvas painting of a blonde man seemingly kneeling in pain with hotdogs in his hands.
-He is located in what appears to be a convenience store'
+    alt: 'a painting by Chris Woods titled "The Realm of Convenience II".
+It depicts a blonde man on his knees with hotdogs in his hands being consoled by another blonde woman with ketchup in her hand.
+Theyre located in a convenience store. '
 tags:
   - 'personal'
 ---